radiwa/api-docs/src/resources/radio-shows.md

 ##### by-week

-Returns shows appeared in week with specific date.
-Work with a numbers of week and with dates.
+Returns entities appeared in week with certain date.
+Works with week numbers and dates.

 with numbers of week: